serafin-labs/serafin/README.md

 ## Getting started

-If you just want to get started and crush some code, go to our [walkthrough document](./misc/doc/WALKTHROUGH.md)
+If you just want to get started and write some code, go to our [walkthrough document](./misc/doc/WALKTHROUGH.md)

 ## What does it look like ?